ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

             properties:
               value:
                 type: string
         sdfEvent:
-        isHeating:
+          overheating:
-          "$comment": This is not a very good example for a 'namespace clash', but it might suffice for now.
+            description: "This event is emitted when a critical temperature is reached"
             sdfOutputData:
-            type: boolean
+              type: number
 sdfData:
   location:
     type: object